Qi Clock Align with the 12-hour organ cycle Caffeine Tracker Know when your coffee clears

 Traditional Logic

-Hegu is a small but powerful doorway for the head and senses.
-Pressing it can help crowded Qi descend, leaving the eyes, jaw, and forehead feeling more open.
+A simple but powerful doorway for the head and senses.
+Pressing it can help crowded energy descend, leaving the eyes, jaw, and forehead feeling more open.

 What You Need

-Your hand gives immediate feedback, so pressure can stay firm but respectful.
+Your touch gives immediate feedback, so pressure stays firm but respectful.

-Slow breathing gives the point room to speak.
+Quiet breathing gives the point room to settle.

 Steps